AIR Educators Start Here

 The VEX PD+ free tier includes access to:

 • Intro Courses: These self-paced online courses provide training on each VEX platform.
 Each course contains formative assessment and tracks your progress, making it easy for you to check your understanding and complete the course at your own pace.
+The VEX AIR Flight Educator Certification Course is designed to provide comprehensive context and preparation for educators, coaches, and adult leaders who will be supporting students or operating the VEX AIR Drone.
 Once you become certified, you gain access to the VEX Professional Learning Community (PLC).
-VEX AIR Intro Course coming soon!
+VEX AIR Flight Educator Certification coming soon!

 • Professional Learning Community (PLC): Join a network of global educators and VEX Experts, where you can learn, share, and benefit from a wealth of shared experiences.
 This is your virtual Teacher’s Lounge, where you can have meaningful dialogue, share expertise, ask questions, and work collaboratively to improve your STEM teaching and learning.